Organization: Office of the Executive Vice Chancellor, UC Santa Barbara

 The Executive Vice Chancellor is the chief academic officer of the University of California, Santa Barbara.
 The Office of the Executive Vice Chancellor, in consultation with the Santa Barbara Division of the Academic Senate, has oversight for academic planning and programming, the development and implementation of academic policy, and the academic personnel process.
 The office has responsibility for all academic units, on and off-campus instructional activities, and instructional support programs.
 It maintains formal liaison with the Office of the President.
 The Executive Vice Chancellor is committed to working with all of the UCSB constituents to chart a strategic path that positions UCSB as one of the nation’s top research universities in the 21st century, one that emphasizes our commitment to the highest quality of teaching, research, public service, outreach, and the pursuit of excellence and diversity.

-The intern will research and develop strategies to address these and related issues in projects designed in collaboration with the Center for Innovative Teaching, Research, and Learning (CITRAL), the Division of Humanities and Fine Arts, the Mellon Foundation Engaging Humanities Initiative, the National Humanities Alliance, and the Executive Vice Chancellor’s office.
-Examples of possible projects include collecting and understanding national and campus data on: student interests and attitudes toward majors and curricula as well as General Education courses; the skills and “habits of mind” that employers look for in college graduates; strategies for re-inventing the course catalogue in order to create better and more accessible maps for students as they design their educational programs; pedagogical and curricular initiatives; and the development of public-facing programs.
+The intern will research and develop strategies to address these and related issues in projects designed in collaboration with the Center for Innovative Teaching, Research, and Learning (CITRAL), the Division of Humanities and Fine Arts, the Mellon Foundation Engaging Humanities Initiative, the National Humanities Alliance, the Office of Career Services, and the Executive Vice Chancellor’s Office.